vizahat36/Chat_Room/README.md

 - **Frontend:**
   - **HTML:** Structure and layout of the web pages.
   - **CSS:** Styling and design for an attractive and responsive interface.
-  - **JavaScript:** Client-side scripting for interactivity and dynamic updates.

   - **Bootstrap:** Ensures a sleek, mobile-friendly, and consistent design across devices.

 - **Backend:**